cicadaenjoyer/NanoBotPublic/README.md

 To start, you should install Node (specifically version 16).
 You can download it from this link: https://nodejs.org/en/download/

-Next, create the directory where you want your bot to be located and run the command "npm install" in the same directory.
+Next, create the directory where you want your bot to be located and run the command `npm install` in the same directory.

-Finally, you can install the necessary libraries by running the command 'npm install discord.js dotenv openai' in the same directory.
+Finally, you can install the necessary libraries by running the command `npm install discord.js dotenv openai` in the same directory.

 Once completed, you can paste the index.js file containing the code and replace the placeholder token with your